November 2013 Server and StorageIO Update Newsletter & AWS reinvent info

 Welcome to the November 2013 edition of the StorageIO Update (newsletter) containing trends perspectives on cloud, virtualization and data infrastructure topics.
 Fall (here in North America) has been busy with in-person, on-line live and virtual events along with various client projects, research, time in the StorageIO cloud, virtual and physical lab test driving, validating and doing proof of concept research among other tasks.
 Check out the industry trends perspectives articles, comments and blog posts below that covers some activity over the past month.

 Last week I had the chance to attend the second annual AWS re:Invent event in Las Vegas, see my comments, perspectives along with a summary of announcements from that conference below.

 Watch for future posts, commentary, perspectives and other information down the road (and in the not so distant future) pertaining to information and data infrastructure topics, themes and trends across cloud, virtual, legacy server, storage, networking, hardware and software.
-Also check out our downloads page (Under the resources section on StorageIO.com) for various presentation, book chapter downloads and other content.
+Also check out our backup, restore, BC, DR and archiving (Under the resources section on StorageIO.com) for various presentation, book chapter downloads and other content.

 Enjoy this edition of the StorageIO Update newsletter.